beaspider/swt/content/presentations/dynamic-to-static.md

 Follow us [@staticwebtech](https://twitter.com/staticwebtech) and don’t forget to join the meetup at [meetup.com/sf-static-web-tech](meetup.com/sf-static-web-tech) if you are situated in the Bay Area.

-Till next time fellow web techers!
+Till next time fellow web teachers!